 While meeting with a client recently, and going over their marketing campaign — and the results of our SEO efforts — the CEO said, “I like how our photos show up on the page.
 When I’m looking for something, I usually start by clicking on images first.”

-I love when I get on-the-fly insight like this into how my clients view the Google search engine results page (SERP) and the various components it contains.
+I love when we get on-the-fly insight like this into how our clients view the Google search engine results page (SERP) and the various components it contains.